openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 primitive value type by `P.val` and the corresponding primitive reference type by `P.ref`, and `P` will (usually) be an alias for `P.val`.
 It should only be in rare cases that code will have to explicitly name the `.ref` and `.val` types.
-There is an automatic widening conversion from `P.val` to `P.ref` (similar to boxing) and a narrowing conversion from `P.ref` to `P.val` (similar to unboxing.)
+There is an automatic conversion from `P.val` to `P.ref` (similar to boxing) and another conversion from `P.ref` to `P.val` (similar to unboxing).

 Every type has a _default value_.
-For the built-in primitives, the default value is some sort of zero (`0`, `0.0`, `false`, etc); for reference types, the default value is `null`.
-For primitive classes, the default value is the instance of that type where all fields take on the default value for their type.
-For any class type `C`, the default value of `C` may be denoted as `C.default`.
+For the built-in primitive types, the default value is some sort of zero (`0`, `0.0`, `false`, etc); for reference types, the default value is `null`.
+For primitive value types, the default value is the _default instance_ of the corresponding primitive class -- an instance where all fields take on the default value for their type.
+For any primitive class `C`, the default instance of `C` may be denoted as `C.default`.

 #### Why do we need primitive reference types?